rwatalin/cl-mobile-objc-hello/README.md

 # Objective-C Hello World

 ## Instructions
-There is a lot going on in even the most basic iOS application.
 In this simple app, we are going to add the traditional "Hello World" message as in a console log statement.
 Open the `Hello.xcodeproj` file to open the project in Xcode.

 Submit the assignment by submitting a pull request.
 The steps to do that are as follows: